flip100coins/Writing/dwarf fortress/Journey through Dwarf fortress.md

 17.5.23

 Ores have a way of hiding their identity in dwarf fortress.
-Take iron ore for an example, it's actually one of the most common ore; but you will never find a natural metarial with "iron" in dwarf fortress.
+Take iron ore for an example, it's actually one of the most common ore; but you will never find a natural material with "iron" in dwarf fortress.
 Instead, there's a bunch of stone that's suppose to be iron ore with strange names like "lignate".
 Other ores are a little better, there's gold nugget for an example.
 But most of the gold resource came also came from stones with odd names.

 18.5.23